-Most scoliosis surgeons agree that children who have very severe curves (50 degrees and higher) will need surgery to lessen the curve and prevent it from getting worse.
+Most scoliosis surgeons agree that children who have very severe curves (45-50° and higher) will need surgery to lessen the curve and prevent it from getting worse.

 The operation for scoliosis is a spinal fusion.
-This is essentially a "welding" process.
 The basic idea is to realign and fuse together the curved vertebrae so that they heal into a single, solid bone.

 With the tools and technology available today, scoliosis surgeons are able to improve curves significantly.